By Kristin Neusel, MS, RD, LD, CDCES

 Eating plenty of food higher in fiber can lead to improvements in your gut health.

-First, there are two types of fiber:
+There are two types of fiber:

 - Soluble fiber: This type of fiber helps slow digestion and the rate at which carbohydrates and other nutrients are absorbed in your body.
 Soluble fiber can help control your blood sugar by preventing rapid rises or spikes.
 You can get soluble fiber from foods like oats, beans, peas, fruits, nuts, and vegetables.